Black Bear Tutors

 How do I become a Black Bear Tutor?

 - Fill out the Black Bear Tutor Application

 If you have Work-Study . . .

-- You will be asked to complete a few more forms for Payroll.
+- You will be need to complete a few more forms for Payroll.

 - We will plan your scheduled hours based on the amount of your award.

 - You will have to enter your hours each week into the on-line payroll system (we will train you on this).